hyosung11/Launch-School/Courses/JS129/practice_problems.md

 console.log(book3.read); // => false
 ```

 ### 5. Suppose that we want to add a book that we've already read.
-Modify the factory function to use an optional `read` parameter with a default value of `false`.
+Modify the factory function to use an optional `read` parameter with a default value of `false`

-### 5.1 Solution:
+### 5.1 Solution

 ```js
 function createBook(title, author, read = false) { // add default parameter